What Is It?

 When To Call A Professional

 If you experience urinary incontinence, tell your doctor.
 He or she can provide basic treatments for urinary incontinence.
-Some physicians specialize in evaluating and treating urinary incontinence.
-They are called urogynecologists or female urologists.
+For more persistent symptoms, your doctor may refer you to specialist with expertise in evaluating and treating urinary incontinence.

 Most women who seek treatment for urinary incontinence find that their symptoms improve.
 Bladder retraining can lead to good results after only a few weeks.
 Kegel exercises improve urine control in many women who use them consistently.